 “Disciplinarity, Pedagogy, and the Future of Education: Introduction.”
-Pedagogy: Critical Approaches to Teaching Literature, Language, Composition, and Culture 9 (2009): 471-74.
+Pedagogy: Critical Approaches to Teaching Literature, Language, Composition, and Culture, vol. 9, 2009, pp. 471-74.
 Print.
 (Co-authored and co-edited with Adam Ellwanger.)

-“Voicing Graduate Student Writing Experiences: A Study of Hybrid Courses at Two Master’s-level, Regional Institutions.”
-Graduate Writing Across the Disciplines: Identifying, Teaching, and Supporting.
-Eds.
-Trixie Smith and Katie Manthey.
-Fort Collins, CO: WAC Clearinghouse, 2017.
-Print.
-(Forthcoming in 2017: co-authored with Brian R. Henderson.)
+“Voicing Graduate Student Writing Experiences: A Study of Cross-Level Courses at Two Master’s-granting, Regional Institutions.”
+Graduate Writing Across the Disciplines: Identifying, Teaching, and Supporting, edited by Trixie Smith and Katie Manthey, WAC Clearinghouse, 2019.
+(Forthcoming in 2019: co-authored with Brian R. Henderson.)

 “Disciplinarity, Identity Crises, and the Teaching of Writing.”
-Who Speaks for Writing: Stewardship for Writing Studies in the 21st Century.
-Eds.
-Jennifer Rich and Ethna Lay.
-New York: Peter Lang, 2012.
-Print.
+Who Speaks for Writing: Stewardship for Writing Studies in the 21st Century, edited by Jennifer Rich and Ethna Lay, Peter Lang, 2012, pp. 87-101.

 “Why Argue?”
 Introduction.
-The Carolina Reader.
-Eds.
-Lee Bauknight, Brooke Rollins, and Emily Crawford.
-New York: Pearson Custom, 2007.
-2-10.
-Print.
+The Carolina Reader, edited by Lee Bauknight, Brooke Rollins, and Emily Crawford, Pearson Custom, 2007, pp. 2-10.

 Rev. of “Composition in the Age of Austerity,” pres. by Tom Fox, Tony Scott, and Nancy Welch.
 Chair.
 Lil Brannon.
 Conference on College Composition and Communication Annual Convention.
 JW Marriott, Indianapolis, IN.
 20 Mar.
 2014.
 Conference presentation.
 Kairos 19.1 (2014): n. pag., Web.